 To review material modifications and their effective dates scroll to the bottom of the page.

 1. Parties.
-The parties to this legal Agreement are you, and the owner of this surveyadvantage.com website business, SA.
+The parties to this legal Agreement are you, and the owner of this loyaltyloop.com and surveyadvantage.com website business, LOYALTYLOOP.
 If you are not acting on behalf of yourself as an individual, then "you", "your", and "yourself" means your company or organization or the person you are representing.
-All references to "we", "us", "our", "this website" or "this site" shall be construed to mean this surveyadvantage.com website business and SA.
+All references to "we", "us", "our", "this website" or "this site" shall be construed to mean this loyaltyloop.com and surveyadvantage.com website business and LOYALTYLOOP.

 3. Modification of Agreement.
 We reserve the right to modify this Agreement at any time by posting an amended Agreement that is always accessible through a link on this site's home page and/or by giving you prior notice of a modification.
 You should check this Agreement periodically for modifications by scrolling to the bottom of this page for a listing of material modifications and their effective dates.
 IF ANY MODIFICATION IS UNACCEPTABLE TO YOU, YOUR ONLY RECOURSE IS TO TERMINATE THIS AGREEMENT.
 YOUR CONTINUED USE OF THIS SITE FOLLOWING OUR POSTING OF AN AMENDED AGREEMENT OR PROVIDING YOU NOTICE OF A MODIFICATION WILL CONSTITUTE BINDING ACCEPTANCE.